tchbnl/cwptools/README.md

 ```

 ### cwplogin
-Like 'whmlogin' but for CWP (as much as possible).
+Like 'whmlogin' but for CWP (as much as possible)

 ```
 [root@cwp ~]# cwplogin --help